Network-to-Amazon VPC connectivity options - Amazon Virtual Private Cloud Connectivity Options

 May require additional telecom and hosting provider relationships or new network circuits to be provisioned

-Customer managed endpoint is responsible for implementing redundancy and failover (if required)
+You are responsible for implementing redundancy and failover (if required)

-Customer device must support single-hop BGP (when leveraging BGP for dynamic routing)
+Remote device must support single-hop BGP (when leveraging BGP for dynamic routing)

-IPSec VPN connection over private lines to regional router for multiple VPCs
+IPsec VPN connection over private lines to regional router for multiple VPCs

 Same as previous option